 There’s considerable evidence that the long-chain omega-3s in fish and fish oils can help forestall memory loss in the elderly and even enhance mental acuity in healthy adults as young as 22.
-(For more on this, visit our Newsletter Archive and use the search term “brain” to capture all of our past articles on this topic.)

 But the mechanisms underlying these improvements have not been entirely clear.
 We know that one of the two major omega-3s in fish oil, called DHA, is essential to optimal brain cell performance, and that fact alone makes fish and fish oil smart things to consume frequently.